box/developer.box.com/guides/tooling/sdks/index.md

 In keeping with industry best practices, we are consolidating the Box Next Generation SDKs and Box core SDKs into a single package for each programming language.
 This makes migration efforts much easier and allows seamless additions of new capabilities to existing applications still powered by Box core SDKs, which were maintained manually.

 **All future development, including new features and updates, will be delivered through the Box core SDKs.
-The standalone generated artifact was introduced in the version `v10` of the Box core SDKs, and it is currently available as a separate branch.**
+The standalone generated artifact was introduced in the version `v10` of the Box core SDKs.**

 For more details, see our [SDK versioning strategy document][versioning].